Feeds

 - Newest feeds (recently added to Scour)

 To add feeds manually, go to your Feeds page and paste URLs (RSS, Atom, JSON Feed, or website URLs).
 You can enter multiple URLs at once.
 For migrating from another reader, import an OPML file.
 See For RSS Users for details.
+When you import an OPML file, Scour also suggests interests based on your subscriptions.

 Some sites don't provide RSS feeds.
 Scour can often extract content anyway by detecting the page structure.
 If feed discovery fails, Scour will let you know.